SERVICES

 THE ALLEGIANCE

-This is a brief discussion about how the professional veterinary crew can and needs to take care of our own mental and physical well being and welfare, in order to ensure our continual ability to look after the animals in our care, in Singapore's very demanding and fast paced veterinary medical industry.
+This is a brief discussion about the importance of mental wellness and the welfare of veterinary professionals, in order to ensure our continual ability to look after the animals in our care, in Singapore's very demanding and fast-paced veterinary medical industry.

-Veterinary staff are not suffering because we are "not good" and can choose to improve our own state of mind by engaging in the following recommendation to boost our overall well being.
+Veterinary staff are not suffering because we are "not good" and can choose to improve our own state of mind by engaging in the following recommendations to boost our overall well-being.

 COMPASSION FATIGUE